 Did you know by the way, that the visa-free stay in Belarus (for travelers from 80 countries) has just recently been extended from 5 to 30 days?
 We weren’t aware of this when planning this visit, and can’t really extend our stay, since we want to get to Georgia before it will get too cold to hike in the mountains!

 During September and October we will travel around Georgia, Armenia and Azerbaijan.
 This will be an epic adventure for sure, our aim is to find roads less traveled, hike through remote villages, see old monasteries and churches, participate in wine harvest festivals, explore bigger cities and dip in the Black Sea and the Caspian Sea.

-After six weeks in one small village, we are starting to have itchy feet to get back on the road.
+After six weeks in one small village, we have itchy feet to get back on the road.
 Finding a good balance between living, working and traveling is one of the challenges of nomadic life-style.
 After a year we no longer feel so bad, if we spend the whole day inside in front of computers, when the sun is shining outside.
 So I guess we are slowly adjusting, understanding that we are not on a holiday that is going to end soon, but a living location independent life instead.